Leo Ryan: State of California

-In 1962 Ryan was elected mayor of South San Francisco.
+In 1962, Ryan was elected mayor of South San Francisco.
 He served less than a year before being elected to the California State Assembly, winning the 27th district race by 20,000 votes.
 He had run for the Assembly's 25th district in 1958, but lost to Republican Louis Francis.
 Ryan served as a delegate to the Democratic National Convention in 1964 and 1968 and held his Assembly seat until 1972, when he was elected to the United States House of Representatives.
 He was reelected three times.

-U.S. Congresswoman and former California State Senator and Ryan aide Jackie Speier described Ryan's style of investigation as "experiential legislating".
+Ryan aide Jackie Speier, who later served in Congress, described Ryan's style of investigation as "experiential legislating".
 After the Watts riots of 1965, Ryan went to the area and took a job as a substitute school teacher to investigate and document conditions there.
 In 1970, using a pseudonym, Ryan had himself arrested, detained, and strip-searched to investigate conditions in California's prisons.
 He stayed for ten days as an inmate at Folsom State Prison while presiding as chairman on the Assembly committee that oversaw prison reform.

 As a California assemblyman, Ryan also chaired legislative subcommittee hearings and presided over hearings involving Tom Lantos, his eventual successor in the House.
 Ryan pushed through significant educational policies and authored what came to be known as the Ryan Act, which established an independent regulatory commission to monitor educational credentialing in California.